 Most substantially affected have been landlords of furnished accommodation in the major conurbations who are now subject to stronger planning controls, declaration obligations and tourist tax collection procedures.

 Since 1st January 2017, there is also a revised social security regime, with the rules applying wherever the property may be located and however the income may be generated.
+Those who let via an SCI subject to company taxation are not affected by these changes.

 The new framework has yet to be fully sculptured out, so the following observations are given on a provisional basis.